Buying fitness equipment that you will enjoy using is way more important for weight loss than the number of calories burned per session.

 Check Price!Read Review |

-One of the biggest advantages of exercise bikes is that you can lose weight in front of the TV!
 I’m deadly serious, the workout may not be as intensive as some other types of equipment – but the ability to do it quietly in an evening while enjoying your favourite show is a huge plus.
 For some people, this makes the difference between sustaining their weight loss exercises and giving up.
-Bikes are also cheap – you can get a budget model for around £60 and a nicely featured one for just £150.

 Recommended Models: